paganini2008/paganini2008.github.io/_posts/2021-06-25-Introduction to Chaconne - Distributed Task Scheduling Framework.md

 date: 2021-06-25 08:30:00.000000000 +09:00
 ---

-**chaconne** is a lightweight distributed task scheduling framework based on the SpringBoot framework.
+**chaconne** is a lightweight distributed task scheduling framework based on the <code>SpringBoot</code> framework.
 It can help you build a distributed task cluster easily and quickly.

 ### Chaconne Feature:
 -----------------